Keyboard shortcuts

 }

-At line 978, the variable object is the reference of interest.
-To catch the corrupted object (0x725a62eb60f0), set a conditional breakpoint here.
+At the slot.load() / trace.trace_object(...) point, object is the reference of interest.
+To catch the corrupted object (0x725a62eb60f0), set a conditional breakpoint there.

 Conditions can be expressed in different ways, such as if object.as_raw_address().as_usize() == 0x725a62eb60f0 (Rust), if (uintptr_t)object == 0x725a62eb60f0 (C), and if $rsi == 0x725a62eb60f0.

-Using registers seem to work more reliably when the execution keeps switching between Rust and C. You can find which register holds the value 0x725a62eb60f0 (using info registers) and use that as the condition.
+Using registers seems to work more reliably when the execution keeps switching between Rust and C. You can find which register holds the value 0x725a62eb60f0 (using info registers) and use that as the condition.
 If the value 0x725a62eb60f0 does not appear in any register, you can step forward through one or more statements, until you see the value appears.
 Set the breakpoint at that line.

 Automating with a Temporary Breakpoint